-Fashion Design Concepts FASD 220 3 Credits
+Fashion Design Concepts FASD220

 In this course, fashion design ability is developed by exploring students' creativity.
 An understanding of fashion design as a three-dimensional art form is cultivated in order to gain knowledge of various styles and details which are utilized to design garments for various markets.
-Students develop a critical eye based on aesthetic and market-related evaluation principles.
+Students develop a critical eye based on aesthetic and marketrelated evaluation principles.
 Prerequisites: FASD 105, FASD 215 and FASH 210.

-Professional Presentation Methods FASD 301 3 Credits
+Professional Presentation Methods FASD301 3

 This course develops industry-based visual presentation methods, such as advanced hand illustration techniques and cutting edge, 3D technology.
-The course provides students with a foundation for the job search process, and includes both hand-held and technological portfolios, creating a key component to successful employment in the apparel business.
+Outcomes of the course include both hand-held and technological portfolios, creating a key component to successful employment in the fashion industry.
 Prerequisites: FASD 205, FASD 220.